turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_audit_log.md

 # Table: launchdarkly_audit_log

 The audit log contains a record of all the changes made to any resource in the system.
-You can filter the audit log by timestamps, or use a custom policy to select which entries to receive.
+You can filter the audit log by date, or use a custom policy to select which entries to receive.

 ## Examples